 5. Robust Reporting Capabilities

 One of the most important things to look for in incident management software is the ability to generate reports.
 Your software should be helping you track incidents and all of the information related to each one.
-You should also be able to generate and customize reports so that you can get a better idea of what is happening in your facility and how your people and processes respond.
+Whether your facility is a secure hospital, warehouse, assisted living facility, commercial office building, etc., you should also be able to generate and customize reports so that you can get a better idea of what is happening in your facility and how your people and processes respond.

 Making sure that your software can provide these reports, and reviewing them, is part of assessing building vulnerability and improving security in meaningful ways.
 In addition to identifying gaps in your security, these reports can also help you improve internal processes, figure out where to allocate people and resources, and more.